 Nucs provide a guarantee and back up for the coming season.
-Brood comb colonies are formed at the start of the rape seed or dandelion blossoming season so Mother Nature can help provide them with plenty of food and pollen.
+Brood comb colonies are formed at the start of the rape seed or dandelion blossoming season so Mother Nature can help provide them with plenty of nectar and pollen.
 However, the weather often does not play along, for instance if rainy or cold periods reduce harvesting and flying opportunities.

 If there is a yield, you do not need to feed the nucs.
-Otherwise, they should be provided with a single-serving package of ambrosia® bee food fondant every 8 to 10 days.
-It is less work, and the steady flow of food helps the young population develop quickly.
+Otherwise, they should be provided with a single-serving package of ambrosia® bee feed fondant every 8 to 10 days.
+It is less work, and the steady flow of feed helps the young population develop quickly.
 With appropriate care and growth, the nucs should have two 20-DN frames or Zander combs by the end of July.
-Supplemental feeding with ambrosia® bee food fondant takes place starting at the end of July.
+Supplemental feeding with ambrosia® bee feed fondant takes place starting at the end of July.
 Only well-stocked nucs with a vital queen can guarantee successful hibernation and full capacity in the next season.